Convex Equipartitions via Equivariant Obstruction Theory: Equivariant Obstruction Theory

+The symmetric group $\Symm_n$ acts on this neighborhood by homeomorphisms that reverse orientations according to $\sgn^{d-1}$.
 Thus the $M$-cells and the $(M-1)$-cells of the complex $\CellComplexComplement(d,n)$ can be oriented in such a way that the $\Symm_n$-action on the $M$-cells and on the $(M-1)$-cells changes orientations according to $\sgn^{d-1}$, while the boundary of any $M$-cell is the sum of all $(M-1)$-cells in its boundary with $+1$ coefficients.

 With these orientations, the obstruction cocycle $c_f$ has the value $+1$ on all oriented $M$-cells of $\CellComplexComplement(d,n)$. \end{lemma}